delphix/lab-guides/oracle-admin/instr_auto2.md

 11. Type 6 and press **Enter**
     - Type 3 to select the Oracle Instance associated with the &#39;orcl&#39; database, and press **Enter**
     - Provide the Oracle home path at the prompt: /u01/app/oracle/product/11.2.0/dbhome\_1
-    - Enter the username and password of the Oracle database user created in exercise 2
+    - Enter the username and password of the Oracle database user created in exercise 2 (Username: delphix\_db and Password: delphix\_db or the credentials provided above)

-Username: delphix\_db

-Password: delphix\_db

-Note: If you created a database user with different credentials from the one shown above, you will enter it at the prompt instead.
     - The script will test the Oracle Instances and return SUCCESS and ALL OK
 12. Type 7 and press **Enter**
     - The script will test the /etc/oratab file and return SUCCESS and ALL OK